ManuelSch/vuex-rxjs/README.md

 }

 /**
- * Instatiate your store and export it:
+ * Instantiate your store and export it:
  */
 export const store = new SimpleStore(new State());
 ```